 German man talks about Australian stereotypes

 TravelBoth Germans and Australians are keen travellers, but both approach the world in slightly different ways.
 Many Germans approach the world in fear that they will be seen as a Nazi.
-In Europe and America the fear is well founded.
-A large number of locals in both regions view Germans as the same people who supported Adolph Hitler.
-In China and Japan, the opposite is the case.
+In Europe, the fear is well founded.
+A large number of western Europeans view Germans as the same people who supported Adolph Hitler.
+In China, Russia and Japan, the opposite is the case.
 Japan was a Nazi ally so there is no social status in criticising Germans.
 As for the Chinese, many view Adolph Hitler as a strong socialist, like Chairman Mao, who stood up to America.
 Furthermore, Communist theory is based on the work of Marx and Engels.
 The Communist Party of China has historically praised Germany for that reason.
+Russians also seem to like Germans, perhaps because East Germany was turned into a Communist state that was praised by the Soviet leadership.
 Australians have traditionally approached the world in a positive way.
 Songs such as Land Downunder, and I Still Call Australia Home have created an idea that the world is exciting and there is adventure to be had.
 Unlike Germans, Australians don’t fear being disliked.
 Of course, there are many countries that don’t like Australians.
-Forexample, Asians generally view Australians as rude, lacking in culture, disrespectful and unrefined.
+For example, Asians generally view Australians as rude, lacking in culture, disrespectful and unrefined.
 That said, many like the fact that Australians are mostly relaxed and fun.
 Likewise, the English have traditionally seen Australians as corrupted by the Convict streak, which, for many English people, makes Australians a lot of fun.
 Even though some nationalities criticise Australians for lacking culture, it has never really bothered many Australians to the extent that they worry saying they are from Australia.
 Ironically, even though few Australians fear saying they are from Australia, Australia has developed a culture of one Australian criticising other Australians in an international environment.
 For example, Men at Work’s Downunder, which most Australians thought was patriotic, was really intended to be an insult.
 It seems that when they were singing, "I come from a land down under where women glow and men plunder", Men at Work didn't think Australians would see the lyrics as a compliment.
 A similar form of cultural confusion was seen in the song Red Gum’s “I’ve been to Bali too.”
 The song was intended to be a criticism of Australians going to Bali to have fun instead of to learn about local culture.
 The criticism went over most Australians' heads and they just thought it was celebrating going to Bali to have fun.
+A particularly odd characteristic of some Australians is to work through the media and education industries of other countries to portray Australia as a racist country.
+Despite defining their homeland with racist stereotypes, the Australians don’t feel they will be seen as personally racist.
+Therefore, they still proudly say that they are from Australia.
 NazisSince World War II , many Germans have been trying to convince the world that they are not Nazis.
 In contrast, many Australians have been trying to convince the world that they are.
 One such Australian was the late politician Al Grassby.
 According to Grassby, identifying one's ancestors as Australian on a census form was a sign of racial supremacist attitudes that would be comparable to killing 6 million Jews.
 In his own words,

 In 2006, 37.1 per cent of Australians cited their ancestry as Australian on the census forms.
 If the Grassby stereotype were to be believed, then Australian businesses that construct gas chambers should be doing a roaring trade.
 In 2008, actor Hugh Jackman told an American audience that a policy of eugenics ruled in Australia up to the 70s.
 According to Jackman, the Australian government devised a policy of removing mixed-race children from Aboriginal communities and raising them in white society.
 According to Jackman, mixing Aboriginal blood with white blood somehow preserved white blood and prevented its corruption.
 In Jackman's words:

 Jackman's thinking was unsound.
 If the Australian government was motivated by eugenics, then it would have believed that it was making whites inferior by bringing Aboriginal blood into white society.
 Meanwhile, it would have believed that it was protecting black supremacy by keeping white blood out of black society.
-In 2007, Australia's leading intellectual, the left-wing Robert Manne, sent The Australian newspaper an article which argued that Australia was entering a Nazi style era of political control.
+In 2007, Australia's leading intellectual (as voted by his peers) Robert Manne, sent The Australian newspaper an article which argued that Australia was entering a Nazi style era of political control.
 In an editorial, The Australian responded:

 In 2009, journalist Gerard Henderson provided a good summary of the culture of equating Australians with Nazis: